Metro is an active participant in making transport accessible to all people. We make ongoing efforts to meet the access needs of all of our customers.

 Travelling with Guide Dogs

-All public transport services throughout Victoria provide free travel for guide dogs, guide dogs in training, hearing dogs or animals identified by an Assistance Animal pass.
+All public transport services throughout Victoria provide free travel for Guide or Seeing Eye dogs, Guide or Seeing Eye dogs in training, hearing dogs or animals identified by an Assistance Animal Pass.

-At all Premium Stations, as well as 21 other stations across Melbourne, display boards show real-time information with train times and destinations.
-Information is also displayed on board our new and upgraded trains.
+At 146 stations across Melbourne Passenger Information Display Screens show train times and destinations.
+Information is also displayed on board our trains.